Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Spectral density function

 \subsection{Constraints on the Daughter Ion's Lifetime}

 In the previous discussion, we assumed that the lifetime of the daughter ion is infinite, however in reality this may not be true.
-The daughter ion could be chemically unstable and have propensity to, for example, capture an electron from its chemical environment.
-By virtue of Heisenberg's principle shorter life times would introduce greater uncertainty into the measured energy of the beta electron.
-In the conventional X-ray edge singularity context the life time of an ion is limited by the process of recombination of a conductance electron with the core hole.
+The daughter ion could be chemically unstable and have 32propensity to, for example, capture an electron from its chemical environment.
+By virtue of Heisenberg's principle, shorter lifetimes would introduce greater uncertainty into the measured energy of the beta electron.
+In the conventional X-ray edge singularity context the lifetime of an ion is limited by the process of recombination of a conductance electron with the core hole.
 Such a process requires accommodation of a large amount of energy which is usually achieved through the Auger effect.
-In the case of an ion which is formed through beta decay, the electron deficit occurs in the chemically active outer shell therefore capture of an electron may be possible through a direct tunneling process.
+In the case of an ion which is formed through beta decay, the electron deficit occurs in the chemically active outer shell therefore capture of an electron may be possible through a direct tunnelling process.
 The efficiency of such a process will vary depending on the way an atom is deposited on the surface.
-Insertion of a dielectric spacer between the atom and a graphene layer, or deposition of atoms in the form of self-assembled metal-organic complexes~\cite{Brune} could be possible ways to make the life time of the daughter ion longer.
+Insertion of a dielectric spacer between the atom and a graphene layer, or deposition of atoms in the form of self-assembled metal-organic complexes~\cite{Brune} could be possible ways to make the lifetime of the daughter ion longer.
 Ideally, one should aim to tune the chemical environment so as to make the daughter ion chemically stable.
-Somehow or other, the life time of an ion formed after the beta decay process is determined by a range of environmental mechanisms and is a matter for the experiment to measure and manipulate.
+Somehow or other, the lifetime of an ion formed after the beta decay process is determined by a range of environmental mechanisms and is a matter for the experiment to measure and manipulate.
 Here, we do not attempt to estimate it.
-Rather we investigate how the finite life time of the daughter ion influences the visibility of the $\mathrm{C}\nu{\mathrm B}$ signal.

-Semi-empirically, one absorbs the effects of a finite life time into the Lorentzian broadening of the delta function representing the energy conservation law.
+Rather we investigate how the finite lifetime of the daughter ion influences the visibility of the $\mathrm{C}\nu{\mathrm B}$ signal.
+Semi-empirically, one absorbs the effects of a finite lifetime into the Lorentzian broadening of the delta function representing the energy conservation law.
 For the spectral density function that amounts to an extra convolution \cite{mahan_many-particle_2000}.

 where $L(E)$ is the Lorentzian distribution function,